-Alpine Pinks has masses of beautiful fuchsia frilly flowers with a red ring at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
-Its attractive narrow leaves remain green in color throughout the year.
+Pinks is blanketed in stunning fragrant rose frilly flowers with purple overtones and a red ring at the ends of the stems from late spring to mid summer.
+The flowers are excellent for cutting.
+Its attractive grassy leaves remain grayish green in color throughout the year.